 Also, be respectful of others in your group by not talking loudly even when not at a sighting.
 We were on a drive once where a girl pulled out her cell phone and was on a call for 20 minutes.
 It was incredibly frustrating for the other 7 of us in the vehicle.

 Safety: These are wild animals who will attack if they feel threatened or aggravated.
-While on game drives, it’s important to stay inside your vehicle unless your guide says otherwise.
-Wildlife sees the game truck as one big animal – as long as you don’t call attention to yourself this illusion holds – so don’t stand up or lean out.
+While on game drives, it is important to stay inside your vehicle unless your guide says otherwise.
+Wildlife sees the game truck as one big animal – as long as you do not call attention to yourself this illusion holds – so do not stand up or lean out.

 10. Know How to Use Your Camera